-WAYout is delighted to be funded for the second time by the Prince Claus Fund as part of their project ‘Next Generation’.
-Four of our artists, Susan Kargbo, filmmaker, Nathaniel Sesay, musician and photographer, Ibrahim Bangura, poet and Fallah Koroma will be supported for nine months to create music, films and poetry as part of UNSEEN, UNHEARD.
+WAYout was delighted to be funded for the second time by the Prince Claus Fund as part of their project ‘Next Generation’.
+Four of our artists, Susan Kargbo, filmmaker, Nathaniel Sesay, musician and photographer, Ibrahim Bangura, poet and Fallah Koroma, rapper, will be supported for nine months to create music, films and poetry as part of UNSEEN, UNHEARD.

-Fallah Koroma aka Fal G is a street rapper and member of the Black Street Family and he is working with street groups 5 School and King Jimmys producing tracks.
-Fal will also visit his home territory of Kono, where he was a child soldier, and write about his experiences there.
+Fallah Koroma aka Fal G is a street rapper and member of the Black Street Family and he worked with street groups 5 School and King Jimmys producing tracks.
+Fal also visited his home territory of Kono, where he was a child soldier, and wrote about his experiences there.

 Nathaniel Sesay aka Mash P is a musician/photographer/filmmaker.
 He took part in the first Claus project and the documentary “After the Jungle” was made and broadcast on BBC World.
-Mash is writing a series of tracks about his experiences as a child soldier and after the conflict.
+Mash wrote a series of tracks about his experiences as a child soldier and after the conflict.
 He has been invited to perform in Rotterdam September 29th.
 Watch Nobody Mi No Wait and Na Mi Nor More

-Ibrahim Bangura, aka Cleffy, is writing a series of poems about where he grew up in the provinces.
+Ibrahim Bangura, aka Cleffy, wrote a series of poems about where he grew up in the provinces.
 The struggle of subsistence farming, the characters of his childhood and the places he remembers all combine in some remarkable poetry.